RichardFreedman/Encoding_Music/01_Tutorials/computing_similarity.md

 ```

 The result is a square table, where each row represents a song, and each column represents a song.
 For example, as you go down the row for `"eleanor rigby"`, each cell represents the comparison (either cosine similarity or euclidean distance) between `"eleanor rigby"` and the song labeled in that column.

+> Note that the values here are different from our earlier example.
+Remember, we've expanded the number of attributes we're using, from just 2 to 6!

 We can use `.iloc` to see an excerpt of a few rows and columns from the dataframes: